What is the GMAT Score Required for Harvard Business School?

 What is a Good GMAT Score for Harvard Business School?

-A GMAT score of 700+ is considered good for Harvard.
-However, with a strong applicant pool, aiming higher is recommended.
-The GMAT range for the latest Harvard MBA class spans from 540 to 790, reflecting Harvard’s commitment to considering a wide range of applicants with diverse skills, experiences, and strengths.
+The average GMAT score for Harvard is between 540 to 790, reflecting Harvard’s commitment to considering a wide range of applicants with diverse skills, experiences, and strengths.
 However, a score closer to the average of 730 demonstrates a level of academic readiness that aligns well with Harvard’s MBA programme.
-Achieving this score is closer than you believe with the assistance of Yocket Prep and its GMAT resources.
-With access to study material, mock tests, and video sessions, you are all set to put your best foot forward.

 Suggested: GMAT Exam Eligibility Criteria